Adel-Ayoub/Cipher/README.md

 # Cipher
-## A modern file encryption tool built with Rust
+## A file encryption tool built with Rust
 > Secure file encryption using ChaCha20-Poly1305 with interactive CLI.

 ## How to Install Cipher